Other Breast Cancer Experts

 In addition to our Medical Advisory Board members, Living Beyond Breast Cancer is fortunate to have many other breast cancer experts who donate their time and energy to serve as speakers, reviewers, advocates and expert resources.

-Monica Morrow, MD, is chief of the breast surgery service at Memorial Sloan-Kettering Cancer Center in New York City.
+Dr. Goldfarb is a medical oncologist at Memorial Sloan-Kettering Cancer Center in New York City.